 However, because these enterprises are too small for commercial banks and too large for microfinance, they have relatively few sources of finance available to them.
 Consequently, they frequently lack the capital needed to grow their businesses and serve more farmers.
 These rural communities are already highly vulnerable to climate change and food insecurity, the latter being exacerbated by the current COVID-19 crisis.

-The Rural Prosperity Bond (RPB) will provide loans to SMEs working in land restoration in Africa, South Asia and Latin America.
+The TerraFund, previously known as the Rural Prosperity Bond (RPB), will provide loans to SMEs working in land restoration in Africa, South Asia and Latin America.

 One key element is the use of discounted interest rates to incentivize SMEs to boost their social and environmental impact by working closely with smallholders.
 They will avail the discounted rate, by, for example, using the capital to connect farmers to markets, selling them agricultural inputs, or by purchasing produce from them.

 In just six years,TerraFund could mobilize around USD 70 million to supply almost 400 small-size loans to restoration SMEs operating in Africa, South Asia and Latin America.
 Through the restoration of about 100,000 hectares of land, the Bond has the potential to sequester 850,000t CO2.